 It’s not an understatement to say that the human race is dependent on bees.
 They are vital for harvests and growing food.
-It might sound dramatic to say that, but bees really are at the heart of every harvest because they are nature’s pollinators.
-Saving the bees is about more than just helping bees, it’s about helping humanity as a whole.
+It might sound dramatic to say that, but these flying insects really are at the heart of every harvest because they are nature’s pollinators.
+Saving the bees is about more than stopping them becoming extinct, it’s about helping humanity as a whole.

 Much like butterflies and hedgehogs, bees are a great indicator of overall environmental health.
 Hedgehogs and butterflies are also in decline due to environmental issues.
 The good news is that there are many things you can do to help bees in your garden and it all begins with identifying them.

 Did you know that there are over twenty-five thousand different bee species around the world?
 These can be divided into about four thousand genera and nine bee family groups.
 There are more than 250 reported types of bee in the UK.
 With all that said, here are the different types of bees in the UK we think you need to know about.

 Social bees live in hives and nests and include common species like honeybees.
 These bees can live together in huge groups of up to 50,000 bees living together following a hierarchy.
 Bumblebees, while social bees, prefer to live in smaller groups of up to 150.
 Social bees follow a queen bee, who is responsible for reproduction.
 The other bees in the hive collect food, fertilize the queen, and ensure the hive stays clean and protected.
 Here are some common social types of bees.

 When most people think about bees they are thinking about the humble little bumblebee.
 These are the fluffy little bees that make a lot of noise and look cute and cuddly as they bash into your window because they don’t understand how glass works.
 There are many different types of bumblebee including White-tailed bees, Red-tailed bees, Cuckoo and the Tree bumblebee.